vojha-code/Evolutionary-Ensemble/README.md

 Genetic Algorithm (GA) for making Ensemble of Predictors

-# Research Related to this Algorithm are:
+# Research papers related to this algorithm are:

 Dimensionality reduction, and function approximation of poly (lactic-co-glycolic acid) micro-and nanoparticle dissolution rate
 VK Ojha, K Jackowski, A Abraham, V Snášel - International journal of nanomedicine, 2015<br>